MrZMN/FuzzyKey/fuzzy extractors/Set distance metric/BCH-based Pinsketch/README.md

 ### Details

-- The error tolerance t means the max tolerable set difference between PS and PS'.
-For instance, the set difference between {1,2,3} and {2,3,4} is {1,4}.
+- The error tolerance t means the max tolerable symmetric difference between PS and PS'.
+For instance, the symmetric difference between {1,2,3} and {2,3,4} is {1,4}.
 - This construction is based on binary BCH code only.
 The choice of BCH algorithm is based on: The computation of BCH code should follow the PS element characteristic, i.e. codeword size n of BCH code should be 2^8-1 when each PS element consists of 8 bits.
 - In the above implementation, errors on wireless channel wasn't concerned.